MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Authentication

 As mentioned, the client is also responsible for acquiring a suitable OAuth2 access token, and providing it to the MIP SDK.
-This is accomplished through the implementation of a delegate class, which extends the `mip::AuthDelegate` class.
+Token acquisition is accomplished in the implementation of a delegate class, which extends the `mip::AuthDelegate` class.
 The delegate implementation provides the preferred method of authentication, when requested by the SDK at run-time.

 `mip::AuthDelegate` contains nested classes `OAuth2Challenge` and `OAuth2Token`, and defines the pure virtual function `mip::AuthDelegate::AcquireOAuth2Token`. `AcquireOAuth2Token` must be extended by developers, to define the preferred method of access token acquisition: